rousan/git-npm/README.md

 # What?

 As we use `git` frequently to manage our web projects, it is common to make a mistake to run the `npm` commands with `git` e.g. we type
-`git install` instead of `npm install` or `git start` instead of `npm start` etc as mistake.
+`git install` instead of `npm install` or `git start` instead of `npm start` etc. as mistake.

-Then here this tool comes to solve these issues: Now you can run any npm command directly as git command like run `git install` to install npm modules or run `git test` to run test cases or even run `git start` to start the server, you don't need switch `git` to `npm` 😎, BE LAZY.
+Then here this tool comes to solve these issues: now you can run any `npm` command directly as `git` command like run `git install` to install npm node modules or run `git test` to run test cases or even run `git start` to start the server, you don't need to switch from `git` to `npm` 😎, JUST BE LAZY.

 ## How does it work?